Online Student Reference Guide

 What Course Management System Does Barry Use?

-Online learners at the School of Adult and Continuing Education (ACE) use Moodle.
+Online learners at the School of School of Professional and Career Education (PACE) use Moodle.
 To access the Moodle portal, visit http://barry.learninghouse.com.
 Once you have registered for your online courses, you will be able to log in using your Barry University username and password.
 (Your username appears before the @ symbol.)

 How Do I Access My Online Courses?